 Keeping good employees is a priority in every industry.
 But in call centers, it can be significantly more challenging.
 QATC estimates that the turnover rate in the call center industry ranges between 30-45%.
 If you're a veteran of the industry, you already know this because hiring and retaining good agents is something successful contact centers constantly focus on.

 Every employee is unique in terms of what specifically satisfies them about a job and makes them stay with their employer.
 But there are also some common areas that can influence satisfaction, including the quality of supervisors, the opportunity to expand job skills, recognition and culture.
 Clearly, curbing agent attrition requires a multi-pronged approach.
 Here are 10 steps any contact center can take to help increase retention, and reduce call center attrition it begins with the hiring process.

-1. Full Disclosure During the Interview Process – Not everyone is cut out for some of the more challenging characteristics of an agent’s job, such as a lot of desk time and occasionally dealing with irate customers.
+1. Full Disclosure During the Interview Process - Not everyone is cut out for some of the more challenging characteristics of an agent's job, such as a lot of desk time and occasionally dealing with irate customers.
 Recruiters need to be very transparent about what the job entails.
-If possible, take recruits on a tour of the call center floor and have them watch an agent field a couple of calls.
+If possible, take recruits on a tour and have them watch call center agents field a couple of calls.
 Part of retention relies on hiring the right person in the first place.
-Try to avoid a scenario where an agent quits soon after training because she’s surprised by the nature of the job.
+Try to avoid a scenario where an agent quits soon after training because she's surprised by the nature of the job.

 3. Develop Great Supervisors - There is a saying that employees don't leave companies, they leave managers.
 That is a little oversimplified, but there is also a lot of merit to it.
 Bosses have a significant impact on the satisfaction of their employees.
 In an industry where many supervisors were promoted because they were competent agents, it's important to develop them so they can also be competent managers.